conect2ai/Conect2Py-Package/README.md

 # Conect2Ai - TAC python package

-Conect2Py-Package the name for the Conect2ai Python software package.
+Conect2Py-Package is the name given for the Conect2ai Python software package.
 The package contains the implementation of TAC, an algorithm for data compression using TAC (Tiny Anomaly Compression).
 The TAC algorithm is based on the concept the data eccentricity and does not require previously established mathematical models or any assumptions about the underlying data distribution.
 Additionally, it uses recursive equations, which enables an efficient computation with low computational cost, using little memory and processing power.

 Currente version:  ![version](https://img.shields.io/badge/version-0.1.1-blue)